Kelvin-Ben/Vet-clinic-database/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.

-To get a local copy up and running, follow these steps.
+> To get a local copy up and running, follow these steps.

+1- Navigate to the button on the top right green "code" button.

+2- In the drop down menu choose "Download Zip" or clone it using git using the following command.

+3- After extracting the files, you'll have my project on your local machine.

 ### Prerequisites